Texas Master Gardener Advanced Training Program (formerly Specialist Training)

 - Tree Care

 - Turf Grass

-A Master Gardener successfully completing Specialist training would use the new designation as suggested in the following examples:
+A Master Gardener successfully completing Advanced Training would use the new designation as suggested in the following examples:

-Herb Shmeler, Master Gardener Specialist – Junior Master Gardener
+Herb Shmeler, Advanced Trained Master Gardener: Junior Master Gardener

-Authorization: With approval of the Texas Master Gardener Coordinator’s office, County Extension Agents and Extension Specialists have the authority to develop and implement Specialist programs as needed which adhere to these guidelines.
-While developing Specialist programs, counties are encouraged to communicate with the State Master Gardener Coordinator throughout the development of the program.
+Authorization: With approval of the Texas Master Gardener Coordinator’s office, County Extension Agents and Extension Program Specialists have the authority to develop and implement Advanced Training programs as needed which adhere to these guidelines.
+While developing Advanced Training programs, counties are encouraged to communicate with Advanced Training Coordinator who will communicate with the State Coordinator throughout the development of the program.
 Also, consideration should be given to potential expansion of such programs into other counties where applicable.
-Where appropriate, multi-county and regional collaboration is encouraged when training Specialists.
-Using the guidelines of this document, the County Master Gardener Coordinator has the sole authority to designate Specialists.
+Where appropriate, multi-county and regional collaboration is encouraged when teaching an Advanced Training.
+Using the guidelines of this document, the County Master Gardener Coordinator has the sole authority to certify Advanced Trainees.

-Specialist Program Components: Components of a Master Gardener Specialist program might include:
+Advanced Training Components: Components of a Master Gardener Advanced Training program might include: